citadel

 Although crowded, the town of Corte feels untouched by mainstream tourism.
 The piazza overflows with locals.
 A musician croons.
 I notice people sitting on windowsills above—catching notes as they rise into the sky.
 A snapshot of Corsican life I capture in my mind, rather than with my camera.

-Corte steals my heart in the subtlest ways.
-With its hidden pottery studios, produce markets, and a spectacular citadel piercing the sky.
-When I return home, I’ll remember these moments—the simplicity and authenticity.
-And I’ll miss it.
+Corte steals my heart in the subtlest ways, with its hidden pottery studios, produce markets, and a spectacular citadel piercing the sky.
+When I return home, I’ll remember these moments—the simplicity and authenticity—and I’ll miss them.

 Oletta streets